-Nepal, India and….Myanmar as well.
+Nepal, India, and….Myanmar as well.
 Time in Nepal will accompany you in the magic Golden Land.
 Why Myanmar?
 Well, because there are many common between Myanmar and Nepal.
-Both are multi-ethnic, multi-linguistic and have diverse culture.
-Unity in diversity is a national mantra and in ancient times, Burma was under Kirat kingdom so as eastern Nepal.
+Both are multi-ethnic, multi-linguistic and have diverse cultures.
+Unity in diversity is a national mantra and in ancient times, Burma was under the Kirat kingdom so as eastern Nepal.
 Another important and strong common factor is Buddhism.
 “Golden & Blue Shades” Tour is an amazing and complete tour, which will give you the possibility to experience the charming landscape of Myanmar from the ancient pagodas to the breathtaking white sand beach.

 Duration of the tour – 17 nights/18 days

-Highlights – The 2,500 years old Shwedagon Pagoda, which enshrines strands of Buddha’s hair and other holy relics, the amazing sight of the huge Golden Rock in the mountains North East of Yangon hanging over a steep cliff, the U Bein Teak Bridge, one of the simple, yet unexpected wonders of Myanmar, the temple town of Bagan and the white sand and blue sea, fringed with coconut trees in the Bay of Bengal.
+The 2,500 years old Shwedagon Pagoda, which enshrines strands of Buddha’s hair and other holy relics, the amazing sight of the huge Golden Rock in the mountains North East of Yangon hanging over a cliff, the U Bein Teak Bridge, one of the simple, yet unexpected wonders of Myanmar, the temple town of Bagan and the white sand and blue sea, fringed with coconut trees in the Bay of Bengal.